How to heal eyes from screen time

 If you experience sore, itchy or dry eyes when staring at a screen for a long period of time, you may want to use eye drops.
 Providing instant, soothing relief, these liquid drops can help keep eyes moist to reduce feelings of discomfort and irritation.
 There are many different types of eye drops available, some of which have been designed specifically to care for eyes affected by prolonged screen usage.[2]

 For example, TheraTears® Screen Eyes Eye Drops work to refresh and hydrate dry, red and irritated eyes for extended screen use.
-This contact lens friendly formula is preservative-free on the eye to prevent irritation, and the drops contain hyaluronic acid 0.1% to restore moisture.
+This contact lens friendly formula is gently preserved to reduce irritation, and the drops contain hyaluronic acid 0.1% to restore moisture.
 These innovative screen eye protection drops are also formulated with euphrasia, which supports natural eye whitening.

 The good news is, applying eye drops is quick and easy, and you should be able to notice a difference straight away.
 It’s important to always read the product leaflet to make sure you know how to apply the drops.